eon01/awesome-chatgpt/README.md

 - [FastChat](https://github.com/lm-sys/FastChat): An open platform for training, serving, and evaluating large language model based chatbots.
 - [DemoGPT](https://github.com/melih-unsal/DemoGPT): 🧩 DemoGPT enables you to create quick demos by just using prompts on top of Langchain documenentation tree
 - [Embedchain](https://github.com/embedchain/embedchain): Framework to create ChatGPT like bots over your dataset.
+- [ChatNBX API](https://chat.nbox.ai/): Create API keys to use LLAMA-2, Nous Hermes, Vicuna, Code LLAMA and more in your projects!

 ### JavaScript